MirkoHernandez/denote-folgezettel/Readme.md

-The default note creation function `denote-fz-create` (used in the following example) creates the note using `denote-user-enforced-denote-directory` otherwise it should be included manually.
+The default note creation function `denote-fz-create` (used in the following example) creates the note using `denote-user-enforced-denote-directory` otherwise this step should be included manually.

-Here is an example of a command that creates a note and also uses `citar-denote-add-citekey` from the citar-denote package to add a citekey.
+Here is an example of a command that creates a note and also uses `citar-denote-add-citekey`, from the citar-denote package, to add a citekey.

 ``` emacs-lisp